gsi-upm/calista-bot-tools/README.md

 Usage
 ---------------------------------------
-For the moment, it has no functionality whatsoever, but it can be run to get a in-screen breakdown:
+To run it, you need to tell it with -l o --logfile the file with the logs.

-    logparser.py LOG_FILE OUT_FILE
+    logparser.py -l LOG_FILE

+For full details on the (limited) options, run with --help
+    logparser.py --help

 How it works
 ---------------------------------------